apache/doris-website/docs/sql-manual/sql-statements/Data-Manipulation-Statements/Manipulation/EXPORT.md

   - `timeout`: This is the timeout parameter of the export job, the default timeout is 2 hours, and the unit is seconds.

-  - `parquet.compression`: When the specified export file format is Parquet, the desired compression method for the Parquet file can be set to GZIP, BROTLI, ZSTD, LZ4, LZO, BZ2, or UNCOMPRESSED.
-The default value is SNAPPY.
-This parameter is supported from version 2.1.5.
+  - `compress_type`: When specifying the export file format as Parquet or ORC, you can choose the compression method for the Parquet or ORC files.
+For Parquet file format, you can specify the compression method as SNAPPY, GZIP, BROTLI, ZSTD, LZ4, LZO, BZ2, or PLAIN, with the default being SNAPPY.
+For ORC file format, you can specify the compression method as PLAIN, SNAPPY, ZLIB, or ZSTD, with the default being ZLIB.
+This parameter is supported starting from version 2.1.5.
+(PLAIN means no compression is used.)

-  - `orc.compression`: When the specified export file format is ORC, the desired compression method for the ORC file can be set to PLAIN, SNAPPY, ZLIB, or ZSTD.
-The default value is ZLIB.
-This parameter is supported from version 2.1.5.

   > Note that to use the `delete_existing_files` parameter, you also need to add the configuration `enable_delete_existing_files = true` to the fe.conf file and restart the FE.
 Only then will the `delete_existing_files` parameter take effect.
 Setting `delete_existing_files = true` is a dangerous operation and it is recommended to only use it in a testing environment.